-Below are five ways you can apply Taoist principles to the handling of difficult people.
+Below are five ways you can apply Taoist principles to the handling of difficult people, with references from my books How to Communicate Effectively and Handle Difficult People and How to Successfully Handle Passive-Aggressive People.
 Keep in mind that these are general rules of thumb, and not all of the tips may apply to your particular situation.
 Simply utilize what works and leave the rest.

 1. Empty Your Cup – Release Negative Emotions and Maintain Composure

 "Emptiness the starting point…drop all your preconceived and fixed ideas and be neutral.
 Do you know why this cup is useful?
 Because it is empty.”